 If the Appeal/Reinstatement Request meets one of the above requirements, the student will be notified that he/she must meet with a Counselor to prepare a Financial Aid Academic Plan.
 This Plan must be signed by a Counselor and be submitted to the Financial Aid Office before the Appeal/Reinstatement Request will be approved for the upcoming term.
 The Financial Aid Academic Plan will specify the point in time when the student should be meeting the standards.
 Until the student re-establishes eligibility by meeting the standards (see below), he/she will be at a status of Probation-Academic Plan.

 MAX - The student is required to appeal and submit a Financial Aid Degree Audit signed by a Counselor.
-The Degree Audit lists the courses that are required for the student to complete or be admitted to his/her degree or certificate program.
+The Degree Audit lists the courses that are required for the student to complete his/her degree or certificate program.
 Students can also appeal to complete preparatory courses required for acceptance to an academic program at another school by submitting a letter from the other school listing the courses that are required for admission.
 If approved for the additional courses, the student's status is changed to MAX-A.

 MAX-D - An appeal and Financial Aid Degree Audit signed by a Counselor may be submitted for the pursuit of a second degree other than an AGS, Certificate, or for preparatory courses required for a second degree.
 Only courses on the Financial Aid Degree Audit are recognized for the receipt of financial aid.
 If the student applied to graduate but he/she has not completed all required courses, the student can change his/her graduation term by contacting the Graduation Analyst in Counseling.
 If approved for a second degree, the student's status is changed to MAX-A.

 Appeal/Reinstatement Requests must be submitted within 30 calendar days following the date the student's academic progress is reviewed and the student is notified of the ineligible status.
 Appeals turned in after the 30-day deadline can be denied.
 Appeals will be reviewed by the Financial Aid Appeals Committee and responded to within 14 calendar days of receipt.